Accenture/mercury-nodejs/guides/CHAPTER-6.md

 }
 ```

-You can define instances, isPublic and isInterceptor in the `preload` annotation.
-The default values are
+You can define route name, instances, isPublic and isInterceptor in the `preload` annotation.
-instances=1, isPublic=false and isInterceptor=false.
-In the example, the number of instances is set to 5.
+The default values are instances=1, isPublic=false and isInterceptor=false.
+In the example,
+the number of instances is set to 5.
 You can set the number of instances from 1 to 500.

 The above example is a demo "API authentication" function.
 The event body is an AsyncHttpRequest object
 from the user because the "rest.yaml" routes the HTTP request to the function via its unique "route name".